 Morden Hall Park Nature Group

-We are a group of adult volunteers that are passionate about nature.
-We run species surveys and walks to record the wildlife that lives in the park.
+Our Nature Group is made up of adult volunteers that are passionate about nature.
+The group runs species surveys and walks to record the wildlife that lives in the park.

-We survey wildlife, hold monthly open meetings, run events and meet regularly on Sundays to walk through the park.
+The Nature Group surveys wildlife, holds monthly open meetings, runs events and meets regularly on Sundays to walk through the park.
 Contact us to find out more or to apply to join us as a Nature Group volunteer.

-We run butterfly surveys in the park from April to September each year.
-These take place weekly, and are weather-permitting.
-Our results indicate how butterflies are doing here in the park, and we submit them to a national record so that they contribute to understanding why many species of butterflies are in decline across the UK.
+Our butterfly surveys in the park take place from April to September each year.
+These take place on Sunday afternoons, weather-permitting.
+Our results indicate how butterflies are doing here in the park, and the group submits them to a national record so that they contribute to understanding why many species of butterflies are in decline across the UK.

-We follow a survey methodology based on the UK Butterfly Monitoring Scheme, following a set route called a transect.
+The survey methodology is based on the UK Butterfly Monitoring Scheme, following a set route called a transect.
 You can view our transect map here:

-Each month we survey our allocated site on the River Wandle as part of the Riverfly Monitoring Initiative, in partnership with the Wandle Piscators.
-Following a set method, we record mayflies and caddisflies, which are pollution indictator species.
+Each month the Nature Group surveys our allocated site on the River Wandle as part of the Riverfly Monitoring Initiative, in partnership with the Wandle Piscators.
+Following a set method, mayflies and caddisflies are recorded, which are pollution indictator species.
 This is a national recording scheme, and locally the data is used to monitor the health of the river that flows through the park.

-We also undertake a monthly morning walk along a set route, recording all the birds that we see and hear.
-These results are submitted to the British Trust for Orinithology (BTO).
-We also record one-off (incidental) sightings.
+Our monthly morning bird walk along a set route records all the birds that are seen and heard.
+These results are submitted to the British Trust for Orinithology (BTO), along with one-off (incidental) sightings across the year.

-On some warm summer evenings we set up light traps out in the park to catch moths, and we then record the species found.
+On some warm summer evenings the Nature Group sets up light traps out in the park to catch moths, and then records the species found.

-When we see dragonflies and damselflies out in the park these are recorded and sent to local dragonfly recorders.
-We also find a number of species in our nearby wildlife Watermeads.
+When dragonflies and damselflies are seen out in the park these are recorded and sent to local dragonfly recorders.
+Dragonfly species from our nearby nature reserve Watermeads are also recorded.
 We hope to see lots more in Morden Hall Park now there is a large pond beside our boardwalk.

-We hold open meetings once a month on the third Thursday at 7pm in the Snuff Mill.
-These give us an opportunity to discuss recent surveys, sightings and dicuss involvement in park conservation work and events.
+The Nature Group holds open meetings once a month on the third Thursday at 7pm in the Snuff Mill.
+These give group members and visitors an opportunity to discuss recent surveys, sightings and discuss involvement in park conservation work and events.